Helmholtz-UFZ/saqc/docs/gettingstarted/InstallationGuide.rst

    pip install git+https://git.ufz.de/rdm-software/saqc@master

-If you feel more adventurous feel free to use the latest development version from our `GitLab-repository <https://git.ufz.de/rdm-software/saqc>`_.
-While we try to keep the develop branch in a workable state, we sill won't make any guarantees here.
+If you feel more adventurous, feel free to use the latest development version from our `GitLab-repository <https://git.ufz.de/rdm-software/saqc>`_.
+We try to keep the develop branch in a workable state, but sill don't make any guarantees here.

 .. code-block:: sh